keatchong/GettingDataAndCleaningData/CookBook.md

 # Introduction

-The following data dictionary describes average of mean and standard deviation of acceleration and angular movements variables pertained to six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) for each volunteer.
+The following data dictionary describes average of mean and standard deviation of acceleration and angular movements variables pertained to six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) for each activity,each volunteer.

 In addition to this introduction, the data dictionary includes the following four sections.